hligon35/ezsportsapp/README.md

 CORS_ORIGINS=http://localhost:4242,http://127.0.0.1:4242  # optional allowlist
 ```

+### Payments and Email: production tips

+Stripe (Live)

+- STRIPE_PUBLISHABLE_KEY=pk_live_… (set via host env, do not commit)
+- STRIPE_SECRET_KEY=sk_live_… (set via host env, do not commit)
+- STRIPE_WEBHOOK_SECRET=whsec_… (Dashboard → Webhooks → your Render URL)
+- STRIPE_TAX_AUTOMATIC=1 to enable Stripe automatic tax when available; server will fall back to manual state-based tax otherwise.

+Email sender

+- SENDGRID_API_KEY=… (if using SendGrid)
+- SENDGRID_FROM=<your-verified-sender@example> (must be a verified sender or domain in SendGrid)
+- MAIL_FROM_NAME=EZ Sports Netting (optional friendly display name)

+Notes:

+- The email service prefers a verified SENDGRID_FROM and classifies 550 Sender Identity errors as permanent to avoid retries.
+Ensure you’ve verified the from address or domain in SendGrid to enable delivery.
+- If not using SendGrid, configure SMTP_* variables (see comments in server/services/EmailService.js).
+The same MAIL_FROM_NAME will be applied across providers.

 ## Quality / Edge Cases

 - Price cache TTL: 60s (server) – immediate heavy change requires waiting or code invalidation.